Britney Spears Wows And Worries Instagram When She Gets Close To The Clouds

 “What about in an airplane?” queried a wondering follower.

-It seems that Spears has spent a lot of time with her minds on the heavens lately.
+It seems that Britney has spent a lot of time with her minds on the heavens lately.
 The Inquisitr reported yesterday that the singer gave her followers a review of a book by Jan Spiller called Astrology for the Soul.
-Spears discussed her astrological sign, and then she revealed which signs she feels most drawn to and why based on the knowledge she gained from her Sunday afternoon reading in the garden.
+The pop queen discussed her astrological sign and then revealed which signs she feels most drawn to and why based on the knowledge she gained from her Sunday afternoon reading in the garden.

 According to TMZ, the singer’s dad, Jamie Spears, recently won a legal battle over her conservatorship.
 He’s served in the role for about 12 years, and some people close to the situation believe he helped save his daughter’s life.
-Her mother, Lynne Spears, fought to take over Brittany’s conservatorship, but her bid remained unsuccessful.
+Her mother, Lynne Spears, fought to take over the conservatorship, but her bid remained unsuccessful.
 For now, Jamie has a restraining order against him that keeps him away from Brittany’s two sons.

 It looks like, despite some legal drama, the singer has found some peace and freedom near the clouds.